 - Select a REALTOR® to represent you exclusively for the purchase of your home, the highest priced item you own.
 Would you go to court without a lawyer?

-- Communicate early and often with your agent.
+- Communicate early, often, candidly and thoroughly with your Realtor®

-- Get pre-qualified before you start looking.
+- Get pre-qualified, even better “pre-approved”, before you start looking.
 This is a major plus to a seller considering your offer, and could save time and frustration.

 - For your purchase offer: (1) understand it before you sign it; (2) address all issues in first offer; and (3) list all personal property you expect to stay.
 If in doubt, list it.

 - Get copies of and read the CC&R’s, plus HOA financials and newsletters.
 For new construction, the Public Report is a very important document.

 - Do your final shopping for a loan commitment with your purchase agreement in-hand.
 Lenders tend to be more specific then.

 - Get a GFE – Good Fait Estimate … the terms & commitment in writing from every lender you are considering.